Systematic study of hadrons and their quark-component nuclear modification factors: Results and discussions

 \section{Results and discussions}

-In reference~\cite{Sa:2022pnd}, we have proposed a method connecting the hadron nuclear modification factor $R_{AA}^h$ in FHS to its quark component nuclear modification factor $R_{AA}^{h \textrm{-} q}$ in FPS, and explored the mass ordering in $R_{AA}^h$ at hadron level in the 0-5\% most central Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
-In this section, we will expand our research discussing their dependences on rapidity, centrality, reaction energy, and the collision system size.
-Our simulations are all performed in full $\eta$ phase space, except those in section~\ref{subsec:eta}.
+In Ref.~\cite{Sa:2022pnd}, we have proposed a method connecting the hadron nuclear modification factor $R_{AA}^h$ in FHS to its quark component nuclear modification factor $R_{AA}^{h \textrm{-} q}$ in FPS, and explored the mass ordering in nuclear modification factor at both parton and hadron levels in the 0-5\% most central Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
+In this section, we will expand our research discussing the dependences of $R_{AA}$ correspondence and $R_{AA}$ mass ordering on rapidity, centrality, reaction energy, and the collision system size.
+Our simulations are all performed in full $\eta$ phase space, except the in Sec.~\ref{subsec:eta}.